 Plastic baby bottles are probably the best reason for implementing these restrictions, but that hasn’t stopped companies from still using these harmful chemicals.
 While US-based companies and those from other trusted countries are serious about restricting the use of these chemicals in our plastics, other countries aren’t as easy to persuade.
 This means they can still be present in our plastic baby bottles.

 The main issue with these harmful chemicals is that they’re known for interrupting the development process of babies.
-Concerns about these chemicals leading to certain cancers, changes in the brain, alterations in the reproductive system, and causing early puberty were huge.
 I don’t know anyone who would take this risk if they could avoid it, which is why using glass baby bottles makes so much sense.

 2. What’s That Strange Taste?